reagent-project/reagent/doc/UsingSquareBracketsInsteadOfParens.md

 ## Components

-In an earlier tutorial [[Creating Reagent Components]] , we saw that the centerpiece of a Reagent/React component is a **renderer** function.
+In an earlier tutorial [Creating Reagent Components](CreatingReagentComponents.md), we saw that the centerpiece of a Reagent/React component is a **renderer** function.
 Optionally, a Component might have other lifecycle functions, but a renderer function is central and mandatory.

 We also saw that Reagent render functions turn data into hiccup:   `data -> hiccup`